Invited Tutors and Speakers

 Irene Celino is the Head of the Knowledge Technologies group at Cefriel.
 Her research activities cover two main trends: Human Computation (AI user acceptance, human-in-the-loop machine learning, user engagement for data management via citizen science and crowdsourcing) and Semantic Web (data fabric and data spaces, data harmonization and semantic interoperability), with focus on the application of such technologies to the development of web applications, especially in Smart City and Communities scenarios.
 She has 15+ years of experience in cooperative research projects, both at National/Regional level and at European level within FP6, FP7, H2020 and EIT (Digital, manufacturing, Urban Mobility).
 She is author of 100+ peer-reviewed scientific publications.
 With her team, she won the Semantic Web Challenge in 2011 and 2015, the AI Mashup Challenge in 2011 and the Big Data Challenge in 2014.

-KMi, Open University & President of STI International United Kingdom
+KMi, Open University United Kingdom

 University of Dresden Germany